 hist(iris$Petal.Length, breaks=30, col="gray", xlab="Petal Length", main="Colored histogram")

-In statistics, histogram is used to evaluate the distribution of the data.
+In statistics, the histogram is used to evaluate the distribution of the data.
 In order to show the distribution of the data we first will show density (or probably) instead of frequency, by using function

 freq=FALSE.
 Secondly, we will use the function